-In childhood, all of us have seen our teachers to rectify our writing mistakes and in higher education and professional training, we never missed those red marks on the answer sheets marking our mistakes.
-So, auditing is part of our general learning process and development of skills.
+In childhood, all of us have seen our teachers rectify our writing mistakes and in higher education and professional training, we never missed those red marks on the answer sheets marking our mistakes.
+So, auditing is part of our general learning process and the development of skills.
 Well, in the career of a programmer also detecting mistakes in code and rectifying them are parts of the professional coding and development experience.

 What is a Code Audit?

 Code audit refers to the systematic review and assessment of the application code.
 This audit is done to ensure the optimum quality of the coding for each app project.
 A code audit is also important to ensure that the code remains, maintainable, and error-free in the long run.